Notts County F.C.: Recent history

 Trew sold the club to Alan Hardy in December 2016.
 Notts reached the League Two play-off semi-finals in 2018, but Hardy put the club up for sale in January 2019 with the team bottom of the table.
 The Magpies ended the 2018–19 season relegated from the Football League for the first time in their history, before Hardy sold to Christoffer and Alexander Reedtz in July 2019.
 Notts lost the 2020 National League play-off final to Harrogate Town, and ultimately remained a National League club for three more years.
 In 2022–23, the Magpies amassed 107 points, but nevertheless the team finished four points behind Wrexham, their points tally setting a record for a team finishing second.
 Notts eventually won promotion to League Two via the play-offs, defeating Chesterfield 4–3 in a penalty shootout in the 2023 National League play-off final following a 2–2 draw at Wembley Stadium.
+They were promoted to League One at the end of the 2025–26 season after beating Salford City 3–0 in the League Two play-off final.